Trump Says He's Completed Written Answers For Mueller, But Not Turned Them In

 Trump's lawyers counseled him strongly not to agree to sit down with Mueller and investigators in person, although the president has never publicly ruled out that he might do so.

-It isn't clear now whether if, when Trump submits his written answers to the special counsel's office, that will end the matter or whether Mueller might still want to hear from the president in person.
+It isn't clear now whether if, when Trump submits his written answers to the special counsel's office, that will end the discussion or whether Mueller might still want to hear from the president in person.